Desert Quill Quartet is a dynamic performer-composer collective featuring violin, viola, double bass, clarinet, and voices.

 Yvette Cornelia Holzwarth is a violinist, vocalist, and composer based in Los Angeles.
 Her diverse musical interests expand beyond her classical background to include Eastern European folk, Arabic, Americana, experimental contemporary music, improvisation, and songwriting.

 As a violinist, Yvette has enjoyed working with many independent artists— including Kamasi Washington, Van Dyke Parks, Gaby Moreno, among many others.
-She performs regularly in Eastern Europe as part of a duo with guitarist Miroslav Tadić.
-She records on numerous scores for film and TV, including solo viola work on Season 2 of “Patriot” (Netflix).
+Based in Los Angeles, she also records on numerous scores for film and TV.
+As a duo, she performs regularly in Eastern Europe with guitarist Miroslav Tadić.
+Their critically acclaimed debut album “Luka” (2020) was released on Croatia Records.

 As a songwriter, Yvette releases original music under the moniker Yvette Cornelia.
-Her debut EP “Open It Up” (2013) was recently followed up by a full-length album “What Lies Ahead” (2019).
-This latest album features her 9-piece ensemble.
+Her debut EP “Open It Up” (2013) was followed up by a full-length album “What Lies Ahead” (2018), featuring a 9-piece ensemble.

 Patrick Behnke (Viola)